 And it was just a reliable, good little microphone.
 The downside of the RODE SmartLav+ is that it’s only– how long is it?
 1.2 metres in length.

 You get a lot of cable, so you don’t need to get an extension cable.
-So it’s all in one.
+It’s all in one.
 It runs off a battery, so the RODE doesn’t have battery, but the BOYA BY-M1 does run off a battery.

 It’s a little, it’s one of those little batteries.
 There’s tiny little batteries that will fit into something like this.
 And it’s a pretty good microphone if you, you know, in terms of a budget microphone.

 I don’t think it sounds as good as the RODE and the Deity, which I’m going to talk about shortly, but it’s good enough to get started, right?
-So the best microphone, the best light, the best camera is the one that you’ve got.
-So if you can’t afford the Deity, or the RODE, the BOYA is not a bad line.
+The best microphone, the best light, the best camera is the one that you’ve got.
+If you can’t afford the Deity, or the RODE, the BOYA is not a bad line.

 I just found that compared to the other two, the BOYA, I don’t sound as good on the BOYA as I do on the other ones.
 And I find that it’s a little bit more sensitive than the other mic.

 It picks up a little bit more noise than the other ones, but it’s totally fine to get started with.
 Now, my new up and coming favourite, and the third lavalier microphone that I think really has just taken my breath away, it’s like a new lover who’s just come by and, you know, just wowed me is the Deity V-Lav.
 This is the case that you get with the Deity.

 And I did, Deity did send me this microphone.
 That’s a disclaimer there.
 They sent it to me for free.
 And I love the Deity V-Lav because you get beautiful sound, you get a lot of cable.
 People complain about the length of this my microphone’s cable, but then again, I think if it were shorter, you would complain about that.